Western states recommend Pfizer booster shots for older adults, those at higher COVID risk

 “Vaccines work, and I am pleased that the Western State Group is taking this step in endorsing boosters for those who are most vulnerable,” Inslee said in the statement.
 “We need to protect Washingtonians most at risk for severe COVID illness.
 Providing boosters will help keep our residents safe and allow us to have an added layer of protection as cases, hospitalizations and deaths continue to rise in our state.”

-The workgroup is also recommending Pfizer boosters for people ages 18 to 64 who have underlying medical conditions or who are at higher risk of virus exposure and transmission because of their “occupational or institutional setting.”
+The workgroup added that people ages 18 to 64 who have underlying medical conditions or who are at higher risk of virus exposure and transmission because of their “occupational or institutional setting” may also receive a Pfizer booster.

 Details about what jobs might be included in the early booster category have not yet been released for Washington state.